peterpeterparker/daviddalbusco.com/src/blog/automatically-generate-candid-from-rust-on-the-ic.md

 * * *

+>  Update July 22nd, 2023: There is now a better way to automatically generate Candid from Rust.
+Check out my new [blog post](https://daviddalbusco.com/blog/automatic-candid-generation-in-rust-exploring-the-ic-cdk-v0-10-0-update/) about that subject!

+* * *

 The ability to auto-generate the Candid declaration from Rust code on the Internet Computer is expected to become available in the second quarter of 2023.

 In the meantime, a workaround can be used to generate these types, which I notably use in my open-source Blockchain-as-a-Service project, [Juno](https://juno.build/).